aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

-\textbf{Reinforcement Learning (RL, Line 7-21 in Algorithm \ref{alg:RL}).} This stage aims to leverage RL to further improve the model's capability in utilizing long contexts.
+This stage aims to leverage RL to further improve the model's capability in utilizing cross-file context.
 We employ a popular offline RL approach - \textit{Direct Preference Optimization (DPO)} \cite{DPO}.
 DPO can refine the model's behavior without an explicit reward model and has shown impressive results in many tasks such as mathematical reasoning \cite{Step-DPO,Self-Play}.
-Specifically, DPO collects lots of preference data, which comprises triples - \{ prompt, chosen code, rejected code \}.
-The chosen code is the ground truth code, and the rejected code is incorrect code caused by ignoring long contexts.
-DPO will increase the likelihood of generating the chosen code and decrease the likelihood of generating the rejected code.

-To support RL training, we first collect the preference data.
-Each sample is a triple \{$\mathbf{I}$, $\mathbf{O}^{*}$, $\mathbf{O}^{-}$\}. $\mathbf{I}$ and $\mathbf{O}^{*}$ are input prompts and chosen code (\ie the ground truth code) in training data. $\mathbf{O}^{-}$ denotes the rejected code.
-To obtain the rejected code, we use the SFT-tuned model to generate multiple candidate completions for each prompt.
+Specifically, DPO first collects lots of preference data, which comprises triples - \{input context, chosen code, rejected code\}.
+The chosen code is the ground-truth code, and the rejected code is the incorrect code generated by models.
+DPO increases the generation probability of the chosen code and decreases the generation probability of the rejected code.
+To obtain the rejected code, we use the SFT-tuned model to generate multiple candidate completions for each input context.
 We select high-quality rejected code from these candidate completions through rigorous filtration.
-The filtration excludes three types of completions: (i) empty completions, (ii) same completions as ground truth code, and (iii) completions containing ground truth code.
+The filtration excludes three types of completions: (i) empty completions, (ii) same completions as ground truth code, and (iii) completions containing the ground-truth code.

-Based on the preference data, we optimize the model by minimizing the following loss function:
+Based on the preference data, we optimize the models by minimizing the following loss function: